MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Functions.md

 function <function-name> {statements}
 ```

-For example, the following function starts Windows PowerShell with the Run as
+For example, the following function starts PowerShell with the Run as
 Administrator option.

 ```powershell